“Mikiala” means to be prompt, early, on hand, present.

-The Ages and Stages Questionnaire – Social Emotional (ASQ-SE) is completed by the Preschool Development Specialists by discussing with the parent(s) their child's behavior, routines, and habits.
-Hearing Test- OEA (Otoacoustic Emissions Technology) Vision Test- 3D LEA Symbol puzzle and flip chart by Good-Lite.
+The Ages and Stages Questionnaire – Social Emotional (ASQ-SE) is completed by the preschool development specialists by discussing with the parent(s) their child’s behavior, routines, and habits.

-Screening: Your child will receive four screens: ASQ, ASQ-SE, hearing, and vision completed by the parent(s) and a Mikiala Preschool Development Specialist, who will discuss the results with you so that you understand your child's current level of development.
+Screening: Your child will receive two screens: ASQ and ASQ-SE.
+The screenings will be completed by the parent(s) and a Mikiala early childhood family specialist, who will discuss the results with you so that you understand your child’s current level of development.

-Referral and Case Management: The Preschool Development Specialists will assist parents in applying for a medical home, DOE, Head Start, Private Preschool, referral for financial assistance in paying for preschool, and other community services that may assist you in promoting your child's health and development.
+Referral and case management: Early childhood family specialists will assist parents in applying for DOE, Head Start, private preschool, referral for financial assistance in paying for preschool, and other community services that may assist you in promoting your child’s health and development.

 1485 Linapuni Street, #105